How do I know if my baby has oral thrush?

 For oral thrush, your doctor may prescribe antifungal medication (drops or a gel) containing nystatin, which must be spread on the tongue and inside the mouth a few times a day for 10 days.
 The easiest way to do this is to use a sponge applicator to paint on the solution.

-How did my baby get thrush?
+How do babies get thrush?

 Thrush often occurs when mother or baby has taken antibiotics.
 Antibiotics treat infections from bacteria.
 They can also kill “good” bacteria, and this allows yeast to grow.
 The yeast thrives in warm, moist areas.

-Can thrush go away on its own?
+Can thrush clear on its own?

 Thrush can go away on its own if your symptoms are mild however if left untreated thrush can worsen and even spread to other parts of your body.